cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 Application-level Deterministic Representation (ALDR) rules as a concept that is separate from CDE itself ({{aldr}}) and therefore out of scope for this document.
-ALDR rules are situated at the application-level, i.e., on top of the CDE, and address requirements on deterministic representation of application data that are specific to an application or a set of applications.
+ALDR rules are situated at the application-level, i.e., on top of CDE, and address requirements on deterministic representation of application data that are specific to an application or a set of applications.